 I have studied history and German language and literature (‘Germanistik’) at the Universities of Leiden (MA History, 2005, cum laude) in The Netherlands and Bamberg (1.
 Staatsexamen, 2006) in Germany.
 In 2012, I received my PhD from Leiden University.
 Since then, I have hold postdoc positions at the University of Twente (2012-2015) and the Chemical Heritage Foundation in Philadelphia (2015-2016).
 In 2016, I returned to the University of Twente to work as researcher on the project Making Sense of Handwritten Illustrated Archives (2016-2020).
-Since August 2017, I am a tenured assistant professor for the long-term development of science and technology in society and digital heritage at the University of Twente.
+Since August 2017, I am a tenured assistant professor (focus: Science, Technology, and Culture) at the University of Twente.
+Since summer 2020, I am also PhD training coordinator of WTMC – the Netherlands Graduate Research School of Science, Technology, and Modern Culture.